PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Experiments

-To evaluate the quality of a pre-grasping proposal, we measure the increase in the sample success rate of the grasping action.
-After performing a pre-grasping manipulation, a grasping proposal is generated using the grasping module, and its success is tested.
-This test is repeated 1,000 times for each object-environment pair to obtain a sample success rate.
-The efficacy of the pre-grasping manipulation is then calculated by comparing the increase in the sample success rate to the case without pre-grasping manipulation.
-For comparison, we employ four baselines: (a) W/o pre-grasping: a direct grasping manipulation without any pre-grasping action; (b) Random-direction Push: the contact point is proposed by the pre-grasping module of \method, but the displacement is set to a random direction; (c) Center-point Push: the displacement is proposed by the pre-grasping module, but the contact point is set to the object's geometric center; and (d) Ours w/o closed-loop: an ablation study on \method that eliminates the closed-loop control process.
-We demonstrate the compatibility of \method on 5 training and 4 testing categories of easy-to-grasp objects.
+To assess pre-grasping proposals, we measure the increase in grasping success rate following a pre-grasping manipulation.
+After each manipulation, a grasping proposal is generated and tested 1,000 times per object-environment pair for robust success rates.
+The effectiveness of the pre-grasping manipulation is evaluated by comparing the enhanced success rate against scenarios without pre-grasping.

+We compare against four baselines: (i) W/o pre-grasping: direct grasping without pre-grasping actions; (ii) Random-direction Push: the contact point is set by our pre-grasping module, but displacement is random; (iii) Center-point Push: displacement is set by our module, but the contact point is at the object's geometric center; (iv) Ours w/o closed-loop: an ablation study eliminating closed-loop control from our method.
+Additionally, our method's compatibility is demonstrated across 5 training and 4 testing categories of easy-to-grasp objects.